aleccool213/mini_web_course_django/README.md

 Used as a staging repo so I can show of different Django concepts.

-This was demonstrated at a talk I gave at the Mobile App Development Lab at the University of Toronto.
+This was demonstrated at some talks I gave at the Mobile App Development Lab at the University of Toronto.

 The master branch is the last part in the tutorial where I have gone over forms.